 Do tabby cats have striped skin?
 The answer is no but it is an interesting question and it is quite a difficult question to fully answer in my opinion.
 You won’t find the answer in books but you will find an answer on the internet but it might not be the correct one.
 I will try but I can’t guarantee a 100% success.
+This article is a little vague because that’s the nature of the topic for me.

 There are three initial points to make.
 The first is that tabby cats can be striped, blotched and spotted so the question is a little wrong but I get the gist of it.